-Coronavirus Update: During the ‘stay home/stay safe’ order because of the coronavirus pandemic, we have been joining together virtually.
-We have also chosen to celebrate the Lord’s Supper virtually, believing that our times together continue to express our unity together in Christ as one body.
+Coronavirus Update: Because of the pandemic, we have been joining together both in-person and virtually.
+We have chosen to continue to celebrate the Lord’s Supper, believing that our times together continue to express our unity together in Christ as one body.

 Please note that the guidelines are the same as when we meet in person.
 That is, the celebration is for those who have genuinely put their trust in Jesus Christ as Lord and Savior, and that children who have come to faith may also participate as guided by their parents.